- 1 The Medina of Fez City (1981)

 The Medina of Marrakech City (1985)

 Marrakech, also called Red City, is located in western Morocco.
 It was founded in the 1070s and for a long time, it was an important center politically, economically, and culturally.
-It hosts many monuments from that period such as the kasbah, the Koutoubia mosque, the battlements, gardens,…etc.
+It hosts many monuments from that period such as the kasbah, the Koutoubia mosque, the battlements, gardens, the cultural space of Jemaa el-Fna Square,…etc.

 Nowadays, this is the number one tourist city in Morocco receiving big numbers of worldwide visitors.